Erol/later/README.md

 # Later

-[**Later**](erol.github.com/later) is a Redis-backed event scheduling library for Ruby.
+[**Later**](erol.github.com/later) is a lightweight Redis-backed event scheduling library for Ruby.

 ## Usage

-Later allows you to manage schedule sets:
+Later allows you to set an event with unique names on a schedule and run it in the future:

     require 'later'

+    Later[:reservations].set 'event-1', Time.now + 60
+    Later[:reservations].set 'event-2', Time.now + 120
+    Later[:reservations].set 'event-3', Time.now + 180

+Rescheduling an event is simple:

+    Later[:reservations].set 'event-1', Time.now + 240

+And an event can also be unset:

+    Later[key].unset 'event-1'

+You can manage multiple schedules using different keys:

     Later[:reservations]
     Later[:appointments]

-The schedule sets are referenced based on the default Redis instance.
-If you need a schedule set which resides on a different Redis instance, you can pass a [Nest](github.com/soveran/nest) object when referencing a schedule set.
+The schedules are stored on the default Redis instance.
+If you need a schedule which must reside on a different Redis instance, you can pass a [Nest](github.com/soveran/nest) object when referencing a schedule set.

     redis = Redis.new host: host, port: port key = Nest.new :reservations, redis

     Later[key]

-Setting an event schedule is simple:

-    Later[key].set 'my-unique-event', Time.now + 60

-And can be reschedule with equal simplicity:

-    Later[key].set 'my-unique-event', Time.now + 120

-An event schedule can also be unset:

-    Later[key].unset 'my-unique-event'

-Note that event names should be unique in the scope of its schedule set.

 ### Workers

 Workers are Ruby processes that run forever.
 They allow you to process event schedules in the background: